Chapter 6. Red Hat Single Sign On for Developer Portal

 This article shows how existing user credentials of your website can be used to automatically log in to your 3scale-powered Developer Portal.

 This feature is meant for API providers that already own the identity of their API consumers (username and password) – such as when the API provider is also the identity provider.

 First of all, the API consumer must have an account in your Developer portal.
 You can import your users to 3scale using the Account Management API or create them manually.
 Find the Account Management API in the 3scale ActiveDocs, available in your Admin Portal, under the Documentation (question mark icon (?) in the top right corner) → 3scale API Docs section.

 6.3.
 Redirecting users with automatic login

 The response contains an RH SSO login URL with a token:

 The URL contains all the required information for the 3scale Developer Portal SSO to log you in.
 You can embed it directly into web.
-However, the URL can expire before the user clicks it, so it is recommended to have a generic link on your page that will dynamically request a fresh SSO URL and redirect to it.
-This way, the user will be seamlessly logged in to the Developer Portal.
+However bear in mind that the URL can expire before the user clicks it, so it’s recommended to have a generic link on your page that will dynamically request a fresh SSO URL and redirect to it.
+This way, the user will be seamlessly logged in to your 3scale-powered Developer Portal.

 The URL needs to be unescaped.
 If you want to try it by hand in a browser or cut and paste, remember to replace the "&" for "&" in your browser.
 Also any "%" encodings in the token need to be replaced by their unescaped character.